Coordinated Universal Time: Current number of leap seconds

 The first leap second occurred on 30 June 1972.
 Since then, leap seconds have occurred on average about once every 19 months, always on 30 June or 31 December.
 As of July 2022, there have been 27 leap seconds in total, all positive, putting UTC 37 seconds behind TAI.

-A study published in March 2024 in Nature concluded that accelerated melting of ice in Greenland and Antarctica due to climate change has decreased Earth's rotational velocity, affecting UTC adjustments and causing problems for computer networks that rely on UTC.
+A study published in March 2024 in Nature found that accelerated melting of ice in Greenland and Antarctica due to climate change has slowed Earth's rotation enough to delay the next negative leap-second adjustment to UTC, postponing problems for computer systems.

 Rationale

 Graph showing the difference DUT1 between UT1 and UTC (in seconds).
 Vertical segments correspond to leap seconds.

 Earth's rotational speed is very slowly decreasing because of tidal deceleration; this increases the length of the mean solar day.
 The length of the SI second was calibrated on the basis of the second of ephemeris time and can now be seen to have a relationship with the mean solar day observed between 1750 and 1892, analysed by Simon Newcomb.
 As a result, the SI second is close to 1/86400 of a mean solar day in the mid‑19th century.
 In earlier centuries, the mean solar day was shorter than 86,400 SI seconds, and in more recent centuries it is longer than 86,400 seconds.
 Near the end of the 20th century, the length of the mean solar day (also known simply as "length of day" or "LOD") was approximately 86,400.0013 s.
 For this reason, UT is now "slower" than TAI by the difference (or "excess" LOD) of 1.3 ms/day.

 The excess of the LOD over the nominal 86,400 s accumulates over time, causing the UTC day, initially synchronised with the mean sun, to become desynchronised and run ahead of it.
 Near the end of the 20th century, with the LOD at 1.3 ms above the nominal value, UTC ran faster than UT by 1.3 ms per day, getting a second ahead roughly every 800 days.
 Thus, leap seconds were inserted at approximately this interval, retarding UTC to keep it synchronised in the long term.
 The actual rotational period varies on unpredictable factors such as tectonic motion and has to be observed, rather than computed.